 Upgrade SATA hard drive to SSD

-The SATA controllers and hard drives were first in traduced in 2002, and they have been largely used since.
-If you ever want better I/O speed, you can upgrade hard disk drive (HDD) with a solid-state drive (SSD).
-Regular SSDs all are also using SATA, so you can easily buy an SSD to replace your SATA drive.
+The SATA controllers and hard drives were first intraduced in 2002, and they have been largely used since.
+If you ever want better I/O speed, cloning SATA drive to SSD will the best upgrades nowdays.
+Meanwhile, regular SSDs are also using SATA, so you can easily buy an SSD to replace your SATA drive.

-There are many tools that can be used to clone SATA hard drive to SSD.
-Here, AOMEI Backupper Standard is recommended because it’s completely free and of excellent performance regarding hard drive cloning.
+There are many free disk cloning tools that can be used to clone SATA hard drive to SSD.
+Here, AOMEI Backupper Standard is recommended because it’s completely free and of excellent performance and advanced features regarding hard drive cloning.

 For SSDs, there is an extra option for SSD optimization, so your SSD will be of better performance if you use this option.